Welcome to The International Association for the Study of Popular Music UK and Ireland Branch

 IASPM UK and Ireland Newsletter No. 31, July 2015

-Posted: July 20th, 2015 | Filed under: News | No Comments »
+Posted: July 20th, 2015 | Filed under: News | Comments Off on IASPM UK and Ireland Newsletter No. 31, July 2015

 The latest edition of the newsletter of the IASPM UK and Ireland branch, edited by Michalis Poupazis, is now available to download or view online.